 While Personal Training might seem like a simplistic career path, a holistic understanding of several skills is required for the same.

 These include skills such as an in-depth understanding of kinesiology- anatomy, nutrition, biomechanics and physiology; and qualifications related to health and medical conditions – an assessment of health conditions and fitness levels.
-Personal Trainers also need to have a significant exposure to planning and implementing fitness programs varying according to client goals and fitness levels.
+Personal Trainers also need to have significant exposure to planning and implementing fitness programs varying according to client goals and fitness levels.

 Combined with these hard skills a personal fitness trainer also needs a very strong set of soft-skills.